The Friends of Lovelace Park are working to keep Lovelace AMAZING!

 The Lovelace Meadow Project

-Our efforts to create a more natural, unmowed section of the park continue despite bureaucratic hurdles.
+Our efforts to create a more natural, unmowed section of the park have been successful!!
+Please see above.

 Free Barbless Fishing Hooks- while supplies last!